 This tutorial demonstrates how to send emails from Python and Node.js applications on the Raspberry Pi.
 In addition, SendGrid webhooks allow email interaction with the Raspberry Pi and connected hardware.
 Emails sent to the Raspberry Pi run code based on the email contents.

 SendGrid provides a powerful API to send and receive emails.
-They offer a free plan which allows 12,000 messages per month (only 100 free messages per month now).
-I’m using a Raspberry Pi 2 with a clean install of the latest version of Raspbian Jessie.
+They offer a free plan which allows 12,000 messages per month (reduced to 100 free messages per day now).
+I’m using a Raspberry Pi 2 with a clean install of the latest version of Raspbian.
 Please make sure your Pi is up-to-date with sudo apt-get update and upgrade.

 SendGrid reviews each new account (I assume to reduce SPAM).
 Therefore, it could take a while for your account to be approved.
 However, I’ve never had it take more than 5 minutes.
 After your account is provisioned, sign in and browse to Settings – API Keys.
 Click Create API Key and select General API Key.
 The API key provides authentication for your code when sending emails and is more secure than using login credentials.